And a list of facts about Earth’s dwindling water resources

 Published on Sep 11, 2014 by RT — Indian Air Force helicopters continue rescue efforts to evacuate people stranded in flooded areas in Indian Kashmir.
 The flooding began earlier this month, causing landslides.
 More than a million people have been affected, with thousands losing their homes to the rising water.

-There’s more and more homeless water rapidly captured by the evaporation-rain-evaporation cycle.
+There’s more and more homeless water which is more and more rapidly captured by the evaporation-rain-evaporation cycle.

-More than 10,000 years of a growing practice of agriculture, recently crowned by a delirious industrial revolution and raging monocultures, and by unsustainable “economic” growth, all that is taking it’s toll ..
+More than 10,000 years of a growing practice of agriculture.
+Recently crowned by a delirious industrial revolution and raging monocultures.
+By unsustainable “economic” growth.
+Add the more recent practice of fracking which poisons natural water reserves.
+The whole thing is taking a devastating “toll” ..

 Explain that to a kindergarten kid, he will get it immediately.

-We’re heading for Diluvium, for some kind of Stone Age, through Drought, under an endless cycle of surabundant water which more and more is escaping our reach and thirst..
+We’re already are under Diluvium, heading for some kind of Stone Age, through drought.
+Under an endless cycle of surabundant water which is more and more escaping our reach and thirst..

 Yes, strange.
 Strange tragedy ..